proemmer/webpac-docs/README.md

 The second access method is by its symbolic name.
 For this, you have to create a data-mapping file.
 The structure of this file is an C# class with properties.
-To create such a file very easy, you could use a tool from [insite-gmbh](http://www.insite-gmbh.de) called AWLConverter.
+To create such a file is very easy, you could use a tool from [insite-gmbh](http://www.insite-gmbh.de) called AWLConverter.
-This tool extracts the data from the Simatic Manager and convert it to the representation we use.
+This tool extracts the data from the Simatic Manager and converts it to the representation we use.

 ![System Overview](./images/ToolChain.PNG)

 ##web api

-To visualize and test the web api we add swagger support.
+To visualize and test the web api we added swagger support.

 ![System Overview](./images/Swagger.PNG)

 ##Used Libraries

-To get the plc access we use two libraries.
+To get the PLC access we use two libraries.

 ### Dacs7

-[DacS7](http://proemmer.github.io/dacs7/) is a low level component which handles the communication to the plc and is available as a [nuget](https://www.nuget.org/packages/Dacs7/) package.
+[DacS7](http://proemmer.github.io/dacs7/) is a low level component which handles the communication to the PLC and is available as a [nuget](https://www.nuget.org/packages/Dacs7/) package.

 ###Papper

-[Papper](http://proemmer.github.io/papper) is a data mapper which maps a c# class to a plc data block.
+[Papper](http://proemmer.github.io/papper) is a data mapper which maps a C# class to a PLC data block.
 This package is also available as a [nuget](https://www.nuget.org/packages/Papper/) package.